lammps/lammps/doc/src/fix_qeq.rst

 usually a good number.
 Keyword *alpha* can be used to change the Slater type orbital exponent.

+.. versionadded:: TBD

 The *qeq/ctip* style describes partial charges on atoms in the same way as style *qeq/shielded* but also enables the definition of charge bounds.
 Only the *chi*, *eta*, *gamma*, *qmin*, *qmax*, and *omega* parameters from the *qfile* file are used.
 When using the string *coul/ctip* as filename, these parameters are extracted directly from an active *coul/ctip* pair style.
 This style solves partial charges on atoms via the matrix inversion method.
 Keyword *cdamp* can be used to change the damping parameter used to calculate Coulomb interactions.
 Keyword *maxrepeat* can be used to adjust the number of equilibration cycles allowed to ensure no atoms have crossed the charge bounds.
 A value of 10 is usually a good choice.
 A tolerance between 1.0e-6 and 1.0e-8 is usually a good choice but should be checked in conjunction with the timestep for adequate energy conservation during dynamic runs.

 The *qeq/dynamic* style describes partial charges on atoms as point charges that interact through 1/r, but the extended Lagrangian method is